 Weak governance and corruption in timber producing countries and the failure of governments in consumer countries like the EU, US and Japan to ban the import of illegally and destructively logged timber, allows unscrupulous logging companies and timber traders worldwide to exploit ancient forests.

 The worldwide increase in demand for timber products, regardless of their legality, is fuelling forest destruction.
 For example the European Union is a significant importer of timber from regions where illegal and destructive logging is rampant.

-Political action: not enough to save the forests
+Political action: not enough to prevent forest destruction

 Astonishingly the EU has no law to stop the import of illegal timber into Europe.
 An EU Action Plan on Forest Law Enforcement Governance and Trade, known as FLEGT recommends the development of laws, which could include banning illegal timber imports.
 Until now the European Commission is only promoting voluntary action, which is widely regarded as not enough to protect the forests or the people that depend on them for their livelihoods.
 This will not be enough to save the forests.

 Alternatives to Forest Destruction

 Alternatives to forest destruction include sourcing timber from well-managed forests and The Forest Stewardship Council™(FSC®).

 The market for legality verification of wood products has grown.
 Numerous systems and services have been developed to check, license or certify timber as legal.
 The need to assess and monitor the credibility of these schemes is critical and Greenpeace has taken this task on.
 This assessment, based on desktop analysis and direct correspondence with the world’s primary verifiers, grades seven legality verification systems against criteria providing the essential minimum requirements to ensure credibility.